-Figure 9: The Rate of Economic Participation in Labour Force of Citizens in GCC Countries in 2016, (%)
+Figure 9: The rate of economic participation in the labor force of citizens in the GCC countries, 2017 (%)

 The labour force in the GCC is dominated by non-citizens (Figure 10).
 The percentage of citizens in the labour markets in GCC countries varied from 30.7% in Kuwait, followed by 26.5% in Bahrain, 23.3% in Saudi Arabia, 19.1% in Oman, and Qatar with 5.1%.
 This means that non-citizens workers accounted for the largest share of total employment in the GCC countries.